Guide

 Part 4

-In this section, list your deductible expenses such as advertising, office expenses and bank charges.
+This section lists all the expenses you can deduct.
+These include deductions such as advertising, office expenses and bank charges.

 Deduct the total expenses from your gross business, professional income or gross profit.
 This gives you your net income before adjustments.